Looking to sell a house in California? If you need help understanding the process and legal requirements, we’ve got you covered.

 If you’re still in disagreement, it might just be worth trying to get out of your contract and find another agent.

 » Get a CMA: Request a free CMA from a California real estate agent

 Should I just get a pre-listing appraisal instead?

 Appraisals are usually conducted by the buyer during the home sale process.
 But you can technically get an appraisal before listing your home for sale to guide your pricing.

-Appraisers often have more knowledge and experience valuing homes compared to agents, and may provide you with a more accurate valuation.
+Appraisers often have more knowledge and experience valuing homes compared to agents and may provide you with a more accurate valuation.

-However, appraisals aren’t cheap (they cost around $650 in California, higher than most other states), and can be time-consuming (1-2 weeks to complete), so it needs to fit within your budget and timeframe.
+However, appraisals aren’t cheap (they cost around $650 in California, higher than in most other states), and can be time-consuming (1-2 weeks to complete), so it needs to fit within your budget and timeframe.

 There’s also no guarantee your home value will come in higher with an appraisal compared to your agent’s CMA, so keep this in mind before moving forward.

 ⚠️ Warning: Avoid online home estimators to price your home!

 If you’re set on selling your home without an agent, we strongly advise you against using a home value estimator, like Zillow or Realtor, to price your home.